 Job postings related to career programs may be shared with A.A.S. students, recent graduates and alumni before being posted on the job boards.

 Interview policy.
 Students or graduates are expected to attend all scheduled interviews.
-Students or graduates who are late or who miss a scheduled interview appointment must meet with the director of Career Services before placement credentials will resume being sent to employers.
+Students or graduates who are late or who miss a scheduled interview appointment must meet with the director of Career Development before placement credentials will resume being sent to employers.

 Please see the Career Programs section for complete information.